 There is also great flexibility with a credit union car loan.
 The credit union will work with you to structure payments in a way that suits your lifestyle and income best.
 If you need to restructure those payments chat with your credit union about adapting the repayments schedule if your circumstances change.
 In addition, credit unions are ethical, not-for-profit financial institutions so you can rest safe in the knowledge that they have your best interests at heart at all times.

 4. What are the best interest rates on car loans?

 Credit union car loan rates are very competitive.
 The lowest interest rate that a credit union offered on car loans in 2020 was 5 %, while the average rate was 8.6% APR^.
 As mentioned before, every credit union is independent so each one will set different interest rates for their car loans.
 The best thing to do is to contact your local credit union who will come back to you with details on the interest rates they currently offer and many also offer discounted or promotional at certain times of the year.
 Alternatively to see what the average car loan rate will cost you – check out our handy loan calculator.

 5. How does a credit union car loan work?

 A credit union loan is in essence a credit agreement between you – the borrower – and your credit union.
 The difference with a credit union loan is that the money you are borrowing comes from a communal pool of money created by the savings of the credit union’s members.
 Any additional savings that are not lent out to members can be invested in the credit union.
 (From this income, the credit union pays any operational expenses.
 The remaining income can then be used to pay for dividends and/or loan interest rebates, plus other services for members).

-A credit union loan is very flexible, in that you can restructure repayments as you wish.
-You also have the option to top-up the loan, or pay it off early without any financial penalty.
+A credit union loan is very flexible, for example you can pay it off early without any financial penalty.
 More on this in question 10.

 6. How easy is it to get approved for a car loan?